thepersonalaicompany/.github/profile/README.md

 Welcome to **The Personal AI Company**.
 We are on a mission to bring **hyper-personalization to everyone**.
 Our vision is simple yet ambitious: to create a **virtual butler for every individual**, enabling seamless productivity, knowledge management, and personalized assistance.

-We are starting with **Amurex**, the world’s first AI **meeting copilot**, ready to simplify your work today and evolve into your **complete executive assistant** tomorrow.
+We are starting with **Amurex**, the invisible AI companion that remembers, thinks, and shapes itself around you and your existing tooling.
 This isn’t just about software, it’s about a **revolution in personal productivity** and a vision for a world where AI serves YOU.

 --------------------------

 ### The Movement: Taking Back Control

 For too long, the most advanced consumer tools have been locked behind **proprietary systems**, controlled by a select few.
-But with the commoditization of AI through **Large Language Models (LLMs)**, the time has come to shift the power back to individuals.
+But with the commoditization of AI, the time has come to shift the power back to individuals.
 This is **our moment** to reshape the future of consumer products — for ourselves and the generations to come.

 At **The Personal AI Company (TPAC)**, we’re not just building tools, we’re creating the **layer of personalization over AGI** that will define how humans and AI collaborate.
 Our journey starts with [**Amurex**](https://github.com/thepersonalaicompany/amurex), the first step in a much larger vision to bring hyper-personalization to every aspect of your digital life.